Towards random uniform sampling of bipartite graphs with given degree sequence: Multicommodity flow - along a cycle

-\begin{definition} A sequence of pairwise distinct chords $e_1,\ldots,e_j$ is a {\bf friendly path} if \begin{enumerate}[{\rm (i)}] \item each chord is friendly, \item each $e_h$ has preciously one common endpoint with $e_{h+1}$ while the other end points are in distance $2$, \item finally $e_1$ and $e_j$ are shortest chords and their roots have different types. \end{enumerate} \end{definition} A friendly path can be quite complicated, and it is important to remark that such a friendly path is NOT a path in a particular graph.
-The name is justified by the image of the friendly path in the illustration of $F_Z$ what we are going to show next.
-(It shows the path itself, but it does not show why the individual elements of the path are friendly - see Figure~\ref{fig2}.)
-This figure is not for illustration only: whenever we consider a friendly path we always work on the matrix itself.
+A friendly path goes from the main-diagonal to the small-diagonal and it can be quite complicated, and it is important to remark that such a friendly path is NOT a path in a particular graph.
+Furthermore the friendly path is {\bf fixed} for the entire process determining the swap sequence from realization $G$ to realization $G'$, while the notions of chord or cousin apply for each matrix $F_Z$ along the swap sequence.

+The name is justified by the image of the friendly path in the illustration of $F_G$, shown in Figure~\ref{fig2}.
+(It shows the path itself, but it does not show why the individual elements of the path are friendly.)
+The figures like this are not for illustration only: whenever we consider a friendly path we always work on the matrix itself.